For SellersMarket Data

 EBITDA Multiple Range: 5-12x

-• Recurring service agreement revenue: Businesses with 50%+ of revenue from service contracts trade at 8-12x
+• Recurring service agreement revenue: Businesses generating over 50% of revenue from service contracts trade at 8-12x.

-• Route density: Geographic concentration of customers reduces cost-to-serve and increases value
+• Route density: Geographic concentration of customers optimizes service delivery costs and enhances enterprise value.

-• Residential vs. commercial mix: Commercial HVAC often trades at a slight premium due to contract size and predictability
+• Residential vs. commercial mix: Commercial HVAC operations often command a slight premium due to larger contract sizes and increased revenue predictability.

 Plumbing Services